gitagogaming/Youtube-TouchPortal-Plugin/patch_note_log.md

+V1.0.6
+- Fixed issue causing Select a Broadcast action to not work properly

 # V1.0.5
 - Slight revamp of Stream Selection Popup to make it easier to read
 - When no broadcsts are available you will now have the option to open a browser to create one manually